discretize/discretize-guides/builds/warrior/banner-berserker/index.md

 - Blast with <Skill name="Charge" profession="Warrior"/> and <Skill name="Call of Valor" profession="Warrior"/> as soon as you see <Skill name="Moa stance"/> on your bar.
 - Take the mistlock and use the portal to get back on the boss.
 - Start on Maces.
-- Get in combat as fast as possible to fill up adrenaline: Use <Skill name="Cycloneaxe"/> and double tab <Skill name="Counterblow"/> against the invisible hitbox.
+- Get in combat as fast as possible to fill up adrenaline: Use <Skill name="Cycloneaxe"/>  against the invisible hitbox and weapon swap to mace.
-- Shortly before Mama becomes vulnerable, use <Skill name="berserk"/> and <Skill name="Bullscharge"/> against the hitbox for <Trait name="peakperformance"/>.
+- Shortly before Mama becomes vulnerable, use <Skill name="berserk"/> and <Skill name="Bullscharge"/> for <Trait name="peakperformance"/>.

 ### **1st Phase**
+- <Skill name="Tremor"/> to CC.
 - Use <Skill name="headbutt"/> and <Skill name="outrage"/> to CC quickly.
 - Swap weapons.
 - <Skill name="decapitate"/>, <Skill name="bloodreckoning"/>, <Skill name="decapitate"/>.